-As a consequence, these alternative initiatives do not yet form a 'critical mass' capable of changing the dominant paradigm or even providing it a formidable challenge.
+As a consequence, these alternative initiatives do not yet form a critical mass capable of changing the dominant paradigm or even providing it a formidable challenge.

-The word alternative or vikalp is being used here for simplicity, while accepting that no single word can fully encompass the complexity of the concept.
+The word alternative or vikalp is being used here for simplicity, while accepting that no single word can fully encompass the complexity of ground realities, concepts and worldviews.
 We understand that in many cases, these may not have emerged as a challenge to the dominant paradigm or pose an alternative as such, but simply as a way of life grounded in certain basic principles.
 Also many of these ideas, concepts and ways of life may have existed for a long time, while others may be new.